West Ardsley: Transport

 The village is situated nearby Tingley roundabout at the junction of the M62 motorway and the A653 (Dewsbury Road) and the A650 (Bradford Road) leading to the M1 motorway in East Ardsley.

 The village along with its more widely known neighbour of East Ardsley were formerly served by Ardsley railway station, in addition to Tingley railway station close by.
 Tingley Station closed to passengers in 1954, and later to freight in 1964, with Ardsley's entire station closing that same year, Tingley followed suit in May 1969 ceasing all rail traffic.

 The current closest stations are Wakefield Westgate station, Wakefield Kirkgate station and Morley railway station.

 Education

 The immediate area is served by Westerton Primary Academy (formerly Westerton Primary School), Hill Top Academy (formerly Hill Top Primary School) and Blackgates Primary School.
 Woodkirk Academy (formerly Woodkirk High) serves as the areas local secondary school.

-The historically esteemed Queen Elizabeth Grammar School or ‘QUEGS’ as it is locally known, along with its female counterpart Wakefield Girls High and Silcoates School are all less than a 15-minute drive away in Wakefield.

 Lee Gap Horse Fair

-West Ardsley is the home of the annual Lee Gap fair – a historic horse fair originally chartered by King Stephen in 1139 (citation) – which makes it reputedly England's oldest horse fair.
+West Ardsley is the home of the annual Lee Gap fair – a historic horse fair originally chartered by King Stephen in 1139 – which makes it reputedly England's oldest horse fair.
 The fair used to stretch over a period of two weeks, but as the horse trade diminished, it now takes place on only the first and last days of said fortnight – known as "First o'Lee" and "Latter Lee".
 Today, attendees are mainly Gypsies and Travellers among some local residents.